You are here

 As a consumer, it is important to be aware of false and misleading advertising.
 Unfortunately, some people are taking advantage of the current situation by advertising products that claim to prevent or cure COVID-19.

-Claims being made include unregistered products that 'kill COVID-19', air purifiers that help fight the coronavirus, complementary medicines that prevent the virus, and a medical device that treats a number of serious diseases including COVID-19, HIV AIDs and cancer.
+Claims being made include unregistered products that 'kill COVID-19', complementary medicines that prevent the virus, and a medical device that treats a number of serious diseases including COVID-19, HIV AIDs and cancer.

 In Australia, the advertising of therapeutic goods is regulated by the TGA and must meet certain requirements.